-- Transfer of a 197 acre parcel, a portion of a 670 acre parcel that the Coastal Land Trust purchased in 2014 and featuring almost 1.5 miles of wooded frontage along the Waccamaw River, to Lake Waccamaw State Park.
+- The transfer of a 197 acre parcel to Lake Waccamaw State Park, a portion of a 670 acre parcel that the Coastal Land Trust purchased in 2014 and featuring almost 1.5 miles of wooded frontage along the Waccamaw River

-- Ongoing support to our conservation partners to prioritize and acquire high value conservation lands to protect the unique and wonderful Waccamaw River watershed.
+- Ongoing support to prioritize the acquisition of high value conservation lands to protect the unique and wonderful Waccamaw River watershed

-Winyah Rivers' strategic plan, updated in late 2016 with the support of the Waccamaw Community Foundation, helps to direct our activities with respect to land conservation.
-In 2017, with Donnelley Foundation support, we hired a land conservation consultant to evaluate and make recommendations regarding our land conservation strategy.
+As a result, and with the support of the Gaylord and Dorothy Donnelley Foundation, we hired a land conservation consultant to evaluate and make recommendations regarding our land conservation strategy.
 We recognized that, as a land owner and with a growing need for protecting lands important for conservation and/or for river access, we needed to evaluate the role Winyah Rivers can assume in ongoing land conservation and ownership.
-On the recommendation of our Strategic Planning committee, Winyah Rivers' Board of Directors voted to adopt and follow Land Trust Standards and Practices and will consider opportunities to accept ownership of additional properties in the future, under guidelines to be developed in consultant with our land conservation consultant.

 With the help of consultant Charles Roe and our Strategic Planning Committee, WRF's Board of Directors voted in favor of the following: